 Other Sites in Rhode Island with Asbestos

-In addition to these specific industries, including shipbuilding, textile mills, and older public buildings, there have been many other sources of asbestos exposure in Rhode Island.
-A few of those known to have had asbestos and to have put workers and others in harm’s way are:
+In addition to these specific industries, there have been many other sources of asbestos exposure in Rhode Island.
+A few known to have put workers and others in harm’s way are:

 - Union Railroad Company, Providence